varianter/variant.no/README.md

 - **Scoped Styling with CSS Modules:** CSS Modules are used for local scoping of styles, preventing naming conflicts and making it easier to maintain and scale the styling of components.
 - **Universal Content Control:** Manage everything from a single location in Sanity—menus, SEO settings, logos, pages, blogs, and posts—offering a unified content management experience.
 - **Custom Theming and Typography:** Global styles such as colors are managed in global.css, while typography is primarily controlled within Text.tsx, ensuring a consistent design language throughout the application.

+## Shared Studio

+In addition to the primary Sanity Studio (accessible at http://localhost:3000/studio), this project includes a secondary studio called Shared Studio.
+This studio is designed to manage shared content between the different domains .no and .se, such as blog posts and customer cases.

+### Features of Shared Studio

+    •	Blog Posts: In the Shared Studio, you can create and manage Blog Posts.
+This content type allows for creating articles that can be displayed across different parts of the application.
+    •	Customer Cases: Customer Cases is another content type available in the Shared Studio, enabling you to showcase client stories or testimonials.

+Accessing Shared Studio

+    •	Studio URL: The Shared Studio is accessible at http://localhost:3000/shared.
+    •	Frontend Access: Content from the Shared Studio can be accessed on the frontend through API calls using sharedClient or loadSharedQuery.

 ## Getting Started